Time to Break Silence

 Delivered to an overflow crowd at the Riverside Church in New York City on April 4, 1967, Dr. King’s challenge to engage in a radical revolution of values encountered ferocious opposition.
 Fifty years later, however, it is clear that his analysis and his call to action is as relevant now as it was then.

 - Today the United States has a multi-trillion dollar permanent war economy, the costliest deployment of weapons and military personnel in the world and at home a vast system of mass incarceration, a hideous homicide rate and endemic violence against women and LGBTQ people.

 - Today as a result of our society’s virulent racism, people of color are subjected to unrelenting state violence through police brutality, police murder and massive incarceration rates, while suffering gross disparities in income, education, employment, military service, housing and health care.

 - Today materialism dominates our culture and our economy to the peril of all life on earth.
 It pollutes our values, our souls and the natural world.

 - Today we know that the struggle against sexism and patriarchy is intrinsically linked to overcoming racism, militarism, materialism and environmental catastrophe.

 These truths are too rarely discussed.
 We are too often silent, too often ruled by despair or indifference.

 The National Council of Elders (NCOE) is resolved to join with others to break this deadly silence.
 We will organize group readings of the Dr. King’s speech on April 4, 2017.
-We will reach out to schools, churches, civil rights groups, labor organizations, museums, community organizations and others to join us in building this movement to break silence and promote dialogue on these issues.
-We need and welcome your ideas and participation.
-More information will be posted shortly.
+We ask schools, churches, civil rights groups, labor organizations, museums, community organizations and others to join us in building this movement to break silence, promote dialogue and engage in non-violent direct action.